bogaudio/BogaudioModules/README.md

 The main frequency knob is calibrated in volts, from -4 to +6, corresponding to notes from C0 to C6.
 The default "0V" position corresponds to C4 (261.63HZ).
 Any pitch CV input at the V/OCT port is added to the knob value to determine the oscillator frequency.
 With CV input, the pitch can be driven as high as 95% of the Nyquist frequency (so, over 20KHZ at Rack's default sample rate).
 The FINE knob allows an additional adjustment of up to +/-1 semitone (100 cents, 1/12 volt).
 In slow mode, the output frequency is 7 octaves lower than in normal mode with the same knob/CV values.

-[New in version 1.1.24:] In linear mode, the frequency 1000HZ times the pitch voltage (as determined by the knob plus V/OCT CV) -- at 0V, the frequency is zero, and the oscillator stops.
+In linear mode, the frequency 1000HZ times the pitch voltage (as determined by the knob plus V/OCT CV) -- at 0V, the frequency is zero, and the oscillator stops.
 In slow mode, it tracks at 1HZ times the pitch voltage.
 Negative voltages will realize the same output frequency as the corresponding positive voltage (the oscillator runs backwards).
 Use with with an FM input to create strange waveforms.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the maximum of the channels on the V/OCT and FM inputs.